haakonleg/go-e2ee-chat-engine/README.md

 - At the moment, a user cannot see messages that is sent when he is not in a chat room the moment it is sent (because clients in chat rooms are not tracked in the database, but in-memory on the server).
 Fix this.
 - Allow users to be part of multiple chat rooms (see above).
 - Add a server setting to purge old chat messages after a certain date (to avoid massive amounts of old messages)
-- Implement concept of a chat room admin/owner (and add ability to delete/rename chat room)
+- Implement concept of a chat room admin/owner (and add ability to delete/rename chat room, kick/ban users)